On the non-existence of elements of Kervaire invariant one: The slice filtration

-In this section we record some results which were used in an earlier approach to the main results of this paper, but are no longer.
+In this section we record some results which are special to the case in which $G$ has order a power of $2$.
+The results about even slices are used in the proof of the Reduction Theorem in \S\ref{sec:cert-auxil-spectra}.
+The results on odd slices were used in an earlier approach to the main results of this paper, but are no longer.
 We include them here because they provide useful tools for investigating slices of various spectra.
-Throughout this section the group $G$ will be cyclic group $\ztn$.
+Throughout this section the group $G$ will be a finite $2$-group.

 Suppose that $X$ is a $G$-spectrum with the property that $\piu_{d}X$ is a free abelian group.
 In \S\ref{sec:refinement-homotopy} we will define a {\em refinement of $\piu_{d}X$} to be a map